Mountain View Learning Center

 What is a Child Find Developmental Screening?

-Screening is a free check of your child’s development that will include:
+Screening is a free check of your child’s development that can include:

 • Large muscle development (gross motor skills)